ImperialCollegeLondon/grad_school_git_course/_episodes/l1-01-why-use-vcs.md

 These materials are written in the style of [The Carpentries][carpentries].
-If attending an instance of this workshop you are fully encouraged to "type along" with instructor to get the most out of it.
+If attending an instance of this workshop you are fully encouraged to "type along" with the instructor in order to be able to complete the exercises.

 [carpentries]: https://carpentries.org/

 {% include links.md %}